Forget the “Dimon principle.” Investors should follow the Feynman principle.

 Reading the handout, listening to the recording – it was “…like Power-Reading a Business Book”

-- Tales from Both Sides of the Brain: A book review by Bob Morris bobmorris.biz/tales-from-bot… 3 hours ago
+- Widgets: A book review by Bob Morris bobmorris.biz/widgets-a-book… 22 hours ago

 Recent visitor count